susztaklab/SISKA/README.md

 https://doi.org/10.5281/zenodo.15007208

+### Go to ...

-Go to "Integration Pipeline" to find the code used to generate SISKA and the extended human atlas.
+-> "Integration Pipeline" to find the code used to generate SISKA and the extended human atlas.

-Go to "Figures" to browse custom codes used to generate F1-F6 and supplemental figures.
+-> "Figures" to browse custom codes used to generate F1-F6 and supplemental figures.

-Go to https://susztaklab.com/SISKA/ and select your species and gene of interest (beta).
+-> https://susztaklab.com/SISKA/ and select your species and gene of interest (beta).

-Go to https://susztaklab.com/rhge/ to compare gene expression coordination of cellular functions between rodent models and human diseases (beta).
+-> https://susztaklab.com/rhge/ to compare gene expression coordination of cellular functions between rodent models and human diseases (beta).

-Go to https://github.com/kloetzerka/CellSpectra to learn about our R package CellSpectra
+-> https://github.com/kloetzerka/CellSpectra to learn about our R package CellSpectra

 ## Input datasets